-The accounting policies applied by the Parent company and subsidiaries coincide with the accounting policies of the previous year:
+The accounting policies applied coincide with the accounting policies of the previous year.

 Amendments to IFRS 7 Disclosures - Transfers of Financial Assets (Effective for annual periods beginning on or after 1 July 2011).
 The Amendments require disclosure of information that enables users of financial statements: to understand the relationship between transferred financial assets that are not derecognised in their entirety and the associated liabilities; and to evaluate the nature of, and risks associated with, the entity's continuing involvement in derecognised financial assets.
-The amendment to IFRS 7 is not relevant to the financial statements of the Group since the Group does not have such financial assets.
+The amendment to IFRS 7 is not relevant to the financial statements of the Company since it does not have such financial assets.